 IN NATURE, PLANTS CAN BE FOUND GROWING ON VERTICAL SURFACES LIKE CLIFF FACES OR TREE TRUNKS.
-UNDERSTANDING THIS GROWING ENVIRONMENT WILL LEAD TO A SUCCESSFUL PROJECT, FLOURISHING FOR YEARS TO COME.
+UNDERSTANDING THIS GROWING ENVIRONMENT IS KEY TO SUCCESSFULLY REPLICATE IT IN VERTICAL GARDENS.

 Epiphytic plants are most common in humid and rainy tropical climates.
 Typical epiphytic houseplants are Asplenium nidus (bird's-nest fern), Platycerum bifurcatum (Staghorn fern), Aeschynanthus radicans (Lipstick plant), and aroids such as Philodendron, Anthurium, and Monstera.